lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-2.md

    workers in the pool, the loop continues:
     1. `finished_tasks = list(self._poll_workers())` fetches the previously finished tasks from the worker pool.
     2. `self._queue_tasks(finished_tasks)` pushes the child `steps` of the finished tasks to the `queue`.
-    3. `self._launch_workers()` for each `step` remaining in the `queue`, dequeues it and creates a new worker _process_ (if the worker pool capacity is not reached) to run.
+    3. `self._launch_workers()`: for each `step` remaining in the `queue`, dequeues it and creates a new worker _process_ (if the worker pool capacity is not reached) to run.
-    5. Should there be an unexpected exception, the loop kills all workers and exits.
+    5. Should there be an unexpected exception, the loop terminates all in-flight workers and exits.

+Alright, that's the main event loop!
+Now let's look at the rest of the code.